plone/volto/docs/source/upgrade-guide/index.md

 That's why in this version we are introducing the new Volto's Configuration Registry.
-It's a centralized singleton that it is populated from the core config module and can be modified by the addons and the project itself.
+It's a centralized singleton that it is populated from the core config module and can be modified by the add-ons and the project itself.
 The code, instead of using imports to get it, imports the singleton and then access the proper registry key inside it (`settings`, `blocks`, `views`, etc...)